 To be fair, Sobel and his Daemon didn't cause the economic and social chaos, he just saw it coming and used the Daemon to prepare people for it.
 Well, the Daemon might have contributed slightly with the whole corn thing.

-The plot of Darkness At Noon centers around Rubashov, a veteran Communist who gets arrested during the Great Purge.
+The plot of Darkness at Noon centers around Rubashov, a veteran Communist who gets arrested during the Great Purge.
 While in captivity, he reflects on all the people he's betrayed and horrible things he's done in the name of building a Utopia, while contrasting it with the reality of the Crapsack World he's actually helped to create.
 Rubashov has also grown disillusioned with the idea that the Revolution will pave the way to a socialist Utopia, but Gletkin believes that there will be one in a hundred years or so if desperate measures are taken now.
 Rubashov remains unconvinced, and awaits his execution with the thought that "one cannot build Paradise with concrete."

 Tom Cairstens' motivation for collaborating with Gwendolyn Ingolfssen in Drakon might be described as Ecotopia Justifies the Means.
 If her plan succeeds, there will be no more extinctions (except, technically, that of the human race.)